clairecDS/Clique_Analyst/MarkDown/ANALYST_ASSESSMENT_CC.md

 In June 2019, the articles seems to be attracting female customers older than 24.
 In terms of content, it seems like the more specific the article the better.
 Engagement is higher for articles with specific celebrity names (Jennifer Lopez or Chrissy Teigan) and seasons (Summer Trends) versus those with more generalized themes and verbiage.
 This is interesting to note because the word "celebrity" was one of the most frequent words used in titles from our dataset.
 While our most popular source in the dataset was "google", the source that had the most engagement was "Facebook Mobile".
 It would be interesting to compare this months data against other months to see if these themes hold true and constant.

-__bonus! not requested, but color me curious. what kind of males are looking at clique brands? what are they looking at?__
+__bonus! not requested, but color me curious. what males are looking at on clique brands?__

 ```python